luxedo/esb/README.md

 Specifically:

 Once inputs are downloaded, they are cached locally in the `.cache` directory.

+_⚠️ This cache data is `.gitignonre`'d along with the database used to track user progress.
+If you wish to store this information, please do it in private repositores given that sharing some of this data goes against the ["Code of Conduct"](https://adventofcode.com/about) for AoC._

 If you suspect your input is corrupted, you can manually request a fresh copy using `esb fetch ... --force` The User-Agent header for the HTTP requests is set to me [@luxedo](https://github.com/luxedo) since I maintain this tool :)